bevyengine/rfcs/rfcs/45-stageless.md

    2. Explore how to regain parallelism
 4. Add system configuration tools
    1. Create `SystemConfig` type
-   2. Systems sets store a `SystemConfig`
+   2. System sets store a `SystemConfig`
    3. Allow systems to belong to sets
    4. Store `ConfiguredSystems` in the schedule
    5. Add `.add_systems` method, the `SystemGroup` type and the convenience methods for system groups